soravits/slogo/README.md

 turtles to the home position.
 3. Functions become globally defined; Once a function is defined, it cannot be overwritten.
 So if you run a program that creates 'to square [ :dist :x ] ....', then creating another square function will cause problems running the program.
+4. When pressing Redo button, the console print multiple lines of the same results.
-4. ADD MORE BUGS THAT YOU GUYS KNOW ABOUT
+5. ADD MORE BUGS THAT YOU GUYS KNOW ABOUT

 ### Any Extra Features included in the project:
-1. ADD ANY EXTRA FEATURES WE ADDED
+2. ADD ANY EXTRA FEATURES WE ADDED

 ### Impressions of the Assignment to help improve it in the future:
+1. Learning about multiple design patterns to update model and view: observer pattern and binding